Swiss chalet

 For example, the Heidi Festival in the spring includes members of the town acting out the Heidi play based on the beloved story of the little Swiss girl by Johanna Spyri.

 The most popular festival though is the Wilhelm Tell Festival.
-If you know anything about Swiss history, you’ll know that Wilhelm Tell became a legendary hero for shooting an arrow off of the top of his son’s head, but the real story is much more complicated.
+If you know anything about Swiss history, you’ll know that Wilhelm Tell became a legendary hero for shooting an arrow off the top of his son’s head, but the real story is much more complicated.
 The festival centers around a large-scale outdoor production of this story and involves live animals.

 Ticket holders will want to make sure to get a spot in the shade because it’s a long play and in the hot sun can be very tough.
 You’ll definitely come away with a greater appreciation for all things Swiss.
 After the play, there are festivities in town with deals on shopping, drinks in the park, and other activities for families.